NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_bcl.md

 ###Adding a Member to a Group

-If you are a group admin, you can add members to your group by clicking the *My Dashboard* link at the top right of the page and then  clicking on the *My groups* tab.
+If you are a group administrator, you can add members to your group by clicking the *My Dashboard* link at the top right of the page, then clicking on the *My groups* tab.
 Your group should now be listed on the page.
 Click on the linked group’s name, which will take you to the group description page.

 ![Select Group](img/bcl/select_group.png)
 *Above: Selecting your group for viewing.*